The Highs and Lows of a Zero Waste Lifestyle

 From stopping plastic straws from going into the ocean or reducing your waste this lifestyle will give you a strong sense of achievement if you can make it work.

 You have to do your research to find items that are zero-waste

-From finding bulk buy stores to plastic-free beauty products, you have to do a lot of research when you move into this lifestyle.
+From finding bulk-buy stores to plastic-free beauty products, you have to do a lot of research when you move into this lifestyle.
 I found the best way to get the information I needed was to watch zero-waste videos on YouTube.
-Articles and tips are all well and good, but someone living the life and taking you on tours of your local area are a lot more helpful.
+Articles and tips are all well and good, but someone living the life and taking you on tours of your local area is a lot more helpful.